Class ConstraintProto.Builder

 public boolean hasInterval()The interval constraint takes a start, end, and size, and forces start + size == end.

-.operations_research.sat.IntervalConstraintProto interval = 19;
+.operations_research.sat.IntervalConstraintProto interval = 19;- Specified by:

 - Whether the interval field is set.